aisolutions01/cyber-physics-dataset/README.md

-# cyber-physics-dataset
+## cyber-physics-dataset
 # On-the-Fly Incremental Learning Framework with Physics-Inspired Constraints

-This repository implements a real-time learning framework that combines **on-the-fly data generation**, **incremental training**, and **physics-inspired constraints** for continuous adaptation.
+This repository implements a real-time adaptive learning framework that unifies on-the-fly data generation, incremental training, and physics-inspired constraints for continuous self-learning.
-It provides a practical demonstration of how autonomous systems can learn from streaming events dynamically — without relying on static datasets.
+It demonstrates how autonomous systems can evolve dynamically from streaming events — without static datasets or retraining cycles.
 ---

 ## Project Overview

-Traditional machine learning pipelines depend on static, pre-collected datasets.
+Traditional machine learning pipelines rely on static, pre-collected datasets, which quickly become outdated in dynamic environments such as cybersecurity and IT operations.
-This project proposes a **dynamic, self-adaptive framework** capable of:
+This project introduces a dynamic self-adaptive framework capable of:

-- Generating synthetic incidents in real time.
+1. Generating synthetic incidents on-the-fly
-- Deduplicating recurring patterns automatically.
+2. Deduplicating recurring patterns automatically
-- Training incrementally on unique events.
+3. Training incrementally on unique events only
-- Performing instant inference and logging outcomes for audit and comparison.
+4. Performing real-time inference and logging results for audit and comparison

-The system is particularly suited for **AIOps**, **cybersecurity monitoring**, and **IoT analytics**, where continuous learning is critical.
+Suitable for **AIOps**, **cybersecurity monitoring**, and **IoT analytics** where continuous learning and fast adaptation are essential.

 ---